 In 1984 Suzuki New Zealand’s head office was established in Whanganui, and the city opened its first tertiary educational institution, the Wanganui Regional Community College.

-New Whanganui firms include Axiam Group, which has made precision metal and plastic components for high-tech products since the early 1990s.
-Q-West, set up in 1994, makes steel and aluminium boats, and provides marine engineering services.
+Newer Whanganui firms include AXIAM Group, which has made precision metal and plastic components for high-tech products since the early 1990s.
+Q-West Boat Builders, set up in 1994, makes steel and aluminium craft, and provides marine engineering services.

 In 1992, Auckland fishing company Sanford bought Wanganui Seafoods (formerly Wanganui Trawlers) to obtain the firm’s fishing quota allocation.
 The plant closed in 1998 with the loss of 103 jobs.
 The Whanganui computer centre was sold and its operations shifted to Auckland in 1995; 120 jobs were lost.